RafanHRayan/rss-learn/Mathematics/fundamental/geometry/logic.md

 ## Arguments

 A set of statements is an argument if and only if it includes at least one premise and exactly one conclusion.
 In English-language statements, this is generally indicated with the word “therefore” right before the conclusion.
 The symbol for arguments in its shortened format is three dots (∴) that is in between the simple statements.
-Example is the following.
+One example is the following...

 * $$A\land{}B$$
 * $$A\rightarrow{}C$$
 * $$\neg{}B$$
     * $$\therefore{}C$$

-(This will shown on a future page)

 An argument is valid if and only if its premises necessarily imply its conclusion.
 An argument is sound if and only if it is valid and its premises are true.